Real food hot nacho cheese sauce with no junk! A dairy free cheese sauce that will have you wanting more….even if you CAN have dairy!

 Maybe after the 1000th talk about it………….if I’m lucky!
 Because that’s what kids do….they make us repeat ourselves 500 gazillion times.
 (Do they think we like to hear ourselves talk!?)

 Until then, I present you with a dynamo dairy free cheese sauce worth making over and over!

 - ½ cup raw cashews (next time I might try raw soaked sunflower seeds to make it nut free)

 - 6 tablespoons nutritional yeast (most often in bulk foods sections of well-stocked grocery stores)

-- 2 tablespoons sweet rice flour (or any gf flour really)
+- 2 tablespoons sweet rice flour, or cassava flour (or any gf flour really)

 - 2 tablespoons arrowroot starch (or any starch)

 - 2 teaspoons garlic granules or powder